drake7707/Drakarah3DPrinter/README.md

     - [Mini BFI](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/BT123/MiniBFI%20%2B%20MicroBFI) so the gantry clears the crossbar
     - [Docks](https://github.com/DraftShift/ModularDock) with crossbar
     - [N3MI exhaust panel](https://github.com/DraftShift/CableManagement/tree/main/UserMods/N3MI-DG/Umbilical_Plates) and [CAN box](https://www.printables.com/model/1119606-wago-can-distribution-box-for-n3mi-umbilical-plate) for multiple CAN cables instead of Galvanic mod
+  - Vinyl cutter toolhead

-My steps to convert to stealthchanger are [here](journey-to-stealthchanger.md)
+My steps to convert to StealthChanger are [here](journey-to-stealthchanger.md)

+My steps to add a cutter toolhead are [here](journey-to-stealthcutter.md)

 ### Software additions
  - Using the latest Armbian image instead of the BTT CB1 image as OS because it gets updates and has the latest kernel (was necessary for wifi adapter drivers) and CPU frequency governor support